yjbanov/butterfly/README.md

 project is conceptual and data model compatibility with Flutter.
 An explicit non-goal is "write once, run anywhere".

+*Disclaimer: This is a personal experiment.
+This is not an official Google product.*

 ## What is Butterfly?

 - Object-oriented